 Make a big deal out of it

 On the flipside (but in the right way), they say the best way to overcome fear is to tackle it head on.
 If you’re feeling brave, put yourself in a position that purposely highlights the body part you’re most insecure about.
-Whether that’s going on top and showing off your boobs and stomach or doing reverse cowgirl and flaunting your butt.
+Whether that’s going on top and showing off your curves and stomach or doing reverse cowgirl and flaunting your butt.
 Find ways to associate your insecurities with positive sexual thoughts.

 How scoliosis affected my sex life

 Overall, my spinal curvature means I don’t have a ‘normal’ looking back, my waist is uneven and from my rib removal, one side of my waist can come together to look like excess skin.
 With that said, I do what I can to take care of my body.
 I’m a big advocate for sexual wellness and make my sexual pleasure an important priority.
 I remind myself daily that I’m my own body ideal and only I have the power to set new standards for myself.